 When an infant dies, regardless of cause, parents may feel confused, lost, sad, out of touch, numb, guilty, angry, empty, alone, discouraged, depressed, helpless and fearful.
 The spectrum of emotions is not only intense, but one over which you have little control.

 You may feel helpless and experience a sense of loss of control, which can lead to anger and depression.
-You may express feelings of guilt that you are somehow responsible for the baby’s death.
+You may express feelings of guilt that you are somehow responsible for the child’s death.
 For example, you may believe that the death was due to your inability to carry a baby to term, to being carriers of a genetic defect, or because your actions may have in some way contributed to the death.
-While memories of your child will always remain with you, your sense of well being will gradually return and you will be able to attend to the tasks of living.
+While memories of your child will always remain with you, your sense of well-being will gradually return and you will be able to attend to the tasks of living.

 Uniqueness of Grief